Sold in Holland

 The development of the 998cc was done by COOPER, first featured in both the Austin / Morris and Innocenti 998 MK2 Cooper ( of which a truly unique example can be find here: https://www.instagram.com/noel.mk2/ ) This engine was a huge success and is compared to its 1275cc brother the more balanced, less vibrating, ultrasmooth alternative which is even said to be more at home on a twisty road then the 1275.
 We know from experience these engine’s can be found with 150k + mileage without any problems, and that from an engine developed in the early 60’s!

-An innocenti mini classic build by brooks motors, car parked on a sandy surface with a concrete wall in the background.
+A vintage car parked on a sandy surface, with a concrete wall in the background and a hazy atmosphere.